Homogenization of the Poisson-Nernst-Planck Equations for Ion Transport in Charged Porous Media

 The article is organized as follows.
-We begin in Section \ref{sec:BaGr} by recalling the PNP equations for homogeneous bulk solutions, and we summarize our results for porous-media PNP equations in section \ref{sec:pmPNP}.
-We summarize the mathematical derivation using the two-scale convergence method in Section \ref{sec:FoDeTwSc}.
-In section \ref{sec:EfCo}, we briefly discuss the effective diffusivity and mobility tensors and investigate the validity of Einstein's relation between them.
-We illustrate our results for straight channels in Section \ref{sec:StCh} and irregular channels in Section \ref{sec:PeStCh}.
-We discuss definitions of tortuosity in Section \ref{sec:Tor} and derive the general ambipolar diffusion equation for a binary electrolyte in a charged porous medium in section \ref{sec:AmDi}, following Mani and Bazant~\cite{Mani2010}.
-In Sections \ref{sec:TDL} and \ref{sec:TkEDL}, we take the limits of thin and thick double layers in the porous-media PNP equations, respectively.
-In Section \ref{sec:optCond}, we perform a simple microstructural optimization of the effective conductivity of a symmetric binary electrolyte for the case of parallel straight channels.
+We begin in Section~\ref{sec:HoMe} by recalling the PNP equations for homogeneous bulk solutions.
+In Section~\ref{sec:MiFo} we extend this coupled system towards a microscopic formulation in porous media .
+We state our main result of effective macroscopic (Stokes-)PNP equations in Section~\ref{sec:MaRe}.
+A formal proof by the multiple scale method with drift follows in Section~\ref{sec:Pr}.
+We investigate physical implications of the new effective macroscopic Stokes-PNP system in Section~\ref{sec:Imp}.
+That means, we briefly discuss the effective diffusivity and mobility tensors and investigate the validity of Einstein's relation between them.
+We state conditions under which our results allow for an analytical computation of effective porous media coefficients in the case of straight channels in Section \ref{sec:StCh} and briefly exemplify irregular channels in the same Section.
+We discuss definitions of tortuosity in Section \ref{sec:Tor} and derive the general ambipolar diffusion equation for a binary electrolyte in a charged porous medium in Section \ref{sec:AmDi}.
+In Section \ref{sec:TDL}, we take the limit of thin double layers in the porous-media PNP equations.
+In Section \ref{sec:optCond}, we suggest an approximate microstructural optimization of the effective conductivity of a symmetric binary electrolyte for parallel straight channels.
 In Section \ref{sec:Disc}, we conclude by discussing possible extensions and applications of our homogenized PNP equations.